awsdocs/amazon-connect-admin-guide/doc_source/user-management.md

 If you get an error message, it usually indicates that one of the required columns is missing information, or there's a typo in one of the cells\.
 + We recommend checking the format of the phone number as a starting point in your investigation\.
 + If you get an error message that **Security profile is not found**, check whether there's a typo in one of the cells in the **security\_profile\_name\_1** column\.
++ Check that passwords meet requirements: at least 8 characters with an uppercase letter, lowercase letter, and number\.
+For example, if there's an ellipsis \(\.\.\.\) in a password, this can cause an error\.
 + Update the \.csv file and try uploading it again\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/error-message-uploaded-csv-file.png)